krobee/Authorship-Detection-System/README.md

 # [MapReduce] Content Based Authorship Detection
 This project is for CS435 Big data.
-It builds an content based authorship detection system that provides a ranked list of possible authors for a document whose authorship is unknown using MapReduce.
+It builds a content based authorship detection system that provides a ranked list of possible authors for a document whose authorship is unknown using MapReduce.
 ## Details
 ### Offline
 * calculate TFIDF values of each unigram for all of the sub-collections in the given corpus.